lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 };
 ```

-Zephyr recursively looks for devicetree bindings in `zephyr/dts/bindings`.
-Bindings are matched against the strings provided in the `compatible` property.
-Thus, for our UART node, Zephyr looks for a binding that matches `nordic,nrf-uarte.yaml`.
+Zephyr recursively looks for devicetree bindings (`.yaml` files) in `zephyr/dts/bindings`.
+Bindings are matched against the strings provided in the `compatible` property of a node.
+Thus, for our UART node, Zephyr looks for a binding that matches `nordic,nrf-uarte`.
 Conveniently, bindings in Zephyr use the same basename as the `compatible` string, and thus we can find the correct binding by searching for a file called `nordic,nrf-uarte.yaml`, which can be found in the `serial` bindings subfolder:

 `zephyr/dts/bindings/serial/nordic,nrf-uarte.yaml`
 ```yaml